Curriculum

 Narrative Medicine

-Writing the Wrongs: Facilitated by Ashley McMullen, host of Black Voices in Healthcare podcast series, Narrative Medicine involves the practice of narrative competency, or the "ability to acknowledge, absorb, interpret, and act on the stories or plights of others."
+Dr. Ashley McMullen leads our Narrative Medicine curriculum which involves the practice of narrative competency, or the "ability to acknowledge, absorb, interpret, and act on the stories or plights of others."
 COVID-19 has made readily apparent the consequences of an inequitable healthcare system.
 While it is important for us as providers to advocate publicly for vulnerable patients, we must also create safe spaces to internally reflect on our own blind spots and strengthen community/accountability among our colleagues.
 The goal of this curriculum is to use stories and narrative competency to gain proximity to those whose identities and experiences may differ widely from our own and to improve the care that we provide across differences.
 We may have all the knowledge and facts about health disparities, but stories stick with us in ways that can empower lasting change.
+Dr McMullen is also an incredible podcast co-host that we highly recommend that you all check out.
+Dr. Kimberly Manning and Dr. Ashley McMullen are two dope academic internists who use the power of storytelling to explore the human side of medicine, along with teaching, living, learning, and all things in between for the The Human Doctor Podcast,

 Support Group/Wellness